payeezy/google_pay/README.md

 - The latest version of Google Play Services (11.4.x)

 ## Obtaining Credentials
-The following information is provided when you register on the FirstAPI Developer Portal
+The following information is provided when you register on the First Data Developer Portal
 - API Key – identifies the Developer
 - Token – identifies the Merchant
 - API Secret – used to compute the HMAC signature